Health Cares About Domestic Violence Day Action Kit

 - October 16 is Health Cares About Domestic Violence Day (#HCADV Day), sponsored by @FuturesWithoutViolence.
 HCADV Day aims to reach members of the health care community about the critical need for screening for domestic violence, as well as long-term health implications.
 For more: http://bit.ly/HCADVDay

-Examples of Recent and Past Events
+To view examples of Recent and Past Events go to our HCADV Day Archive

 Thank you for your outreach, creativity and for all of your valuable work!
 If you’ve organized an event or are planning one, we would love to hear from you!
 Let us know how we can best support your event or outreach on or beyond HCADV Day.
 For questions about our materials, organizing local events, or to talk through your ideas contact Graciela Olguin, Health Program Assistant at: email@example.com.